CZ-NIC/knot/doc/operation.rst

 - ``retire-active`` — The key is still used for signing, and is published in the zone, waiting for the updated DS records in parent zone to be acked by resolvers (KSK case) or synchronizing with KSK during algorithm rollover (ZSK case).
-- ``retired`` — The key is no longer used for signing, but still published in the zone.
-If the key is a KSK or CSK, it is still used for signing the DNSKEY RRSet.
+- ``retired`` — The key is no longer used for signing.
+If ZSK, the key is still published in the zone.
 - ``removed`` — The key is not used in any way (in most cases such keys are deleted immediately).

 Special states for algorithm rollover: